What are Source Documents?

 Every time a business is involved in a financial transaction, a paper trail is generated.
-This paper trail is referred to in accounting as a source document.
-Whether checks are written to be paid out, sales are made to generate receipts, billing invoices are sent by suppliers, work hours are recorded on an employee’s time sheet – all the respective documents are source documents.
+This paper trail is referred to in accounting as source documents.
+Whether checks are written to be paid out, sales are made to generate receipts, billing invoices are sent by suppliers, or work hours are recorded on an employee’s timesheet – all the respective documents are source documents.

 Source documents are, first and foremost, important to the bookkeeping and accounting process because they serve as physical evidence that a financial transaction actually occurred.
-Nowadays, these documents do not necessarily need to be a physical hard copy and may be an electronic form of confirmation.
+Nowadays, these documents do not necessarily need to be a physical hard copy – they may be in a traceable electronic form.

 In addition, source documents are also essential in the auditing process.
 When companies undergo an audit, the auditor’s access to a clear and accessible paper trail of all transactions enhances the overall legitimacy and independence of the audit.
 In order to reaffirm the accuracy of the company’s balances in individual accounts, auditors need full access to all the documents.
 Overall, to run a business more smoothly and enhance transparency, all its source documents should be kept and stored for future reference.

-In its simplest form, source documents generally consist of the following information:
+In its simplest form, a source document generally contains the following information: